Chiaretto di Bardolino – Anteprima 2021

 Where are we?

-Sandwiched between the eastern shores of Lake Garda and the River Adige, Bardolino DOC covers 2,635 hectares.
-1,000 ha of this is for Chiaretto, where 100 wineries make 10 million bottles each year.
+Sandwiched between the eastern shores of Lake Garda and the River Adige, Bardolino DOC covers 2,635 hectares, with 1,000 ha for Chiaretto, where 100 wineries make 10 million bottles yearly.

 Lake Garda is western Europe’s largest lake and moderates climatic extremes, so despite being at the foothills of the alps, it has a Mediterranean climate freshened by winds and breezes.